wangytangy/Lacks/README.md

 **Objective:** Functioning rails project with front-end authentication

+## Phase 2: Channels messaging

+**Objective:** Channels can be created, read, edited, and destroyed through the API.

-## Phase 2: Messages Model, API, and components
+## Phase 3: Messages Model, API, and components

 **Objective:** Messages can be created, read, edited, and destroyed through the API.

-## Phase 3: Channels messaging

-**Objective:** Messages that belong to Channels can be created, read, edited, and destroyed through the API.

 ## Phase 4: Direct messaging